explocion/hugo-academic-page/content/authors/admin/_index.md

   # and uncomment the lines below.
   - icon: cv
     icon_pack: ai
-    link: uploads/resume.pdf
+    link: uploads/resume-for-work.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: ''
+email: "bhqin@umich.edu"

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Binhao Qin is a student of electrical and computer engineering at University of Ann Arbor and Shanghai Jiao Tong University.
+His research interests include embedded systems, system architecture, operating systems, and distributed systems.
+He is working in ROAHM Lab at Department of Robotics at University of Michigan to develop efficient GPU algorithm for safe robot motion planning.
 {style="text-align: justify;"}